ahester57/OSSimulator/README.md

-## Operating System Simulator
+# Operating System Simulator
+## Process Scheduling

 ### Austin Hester
 ##### University of Missouri - St. Louis
 ##### CS4760 - Operating Systems
 ##### Sanjiv Bhatia

-This project is to familiarize yourself with semaphores,
-however, I have used it to familiarize myself with threads.
+This project is to simulate the process scheduling part of an operating system.
+We are to implement a time-based system.

 Since we were to increment the clock in a loop in which we
 are also supposed to receive messages and spawn new children,